1/72 scale kits of the Mikoyan Gurevich MiG-21

 It is probable that this particular aircraft is an "Aero S-106" as several were delivered in the early 1970s from Czechoslovakia and flown by no. 67 squadron.

-The second Revell F13 kit was made as a Communist North Korea aircraft is a dull metal scheme.
+Another Revell F13 kit was made as a Communist North Korea aircraft is a dull metal scheme.
 North Korea received from the Soviet Union several MiG-21 F13 from 1967.
-They could be armed with FFAR UB-16-57 rocket pods as well and in the beginning were probably flown by Chinese pilots.
+They could be armed with FFAR UB-16-57 rocket pods as well and in the beginning these aircraft were probably flown by Chinese pilots.

 The North Korean roundel is "without the white background".
 These roundels were retrieved from an Eduard MiG-15 kit and have a diameter of 9 - 10 mm.
 The RED 417 aircraft nose code was found in the spare decal box.